 468 Family as a Context for Development (3).
 Prerequisites, PSYC 101 and 250, and 210 or 215.
 Explores how the family influences children’s development.
 Topics include family theories, genetics, family structure (e.g., single parents, working mothers, divorce), discipline, parent behavior and values and beliefs, fathers and ethnic diversity.

 469 Evolution and Development of Biobehavioral Systems (3).
 Prerequisites, BIOL 101 and PSYC 101, and 210 or 215.
 Examines the evolution and development of behavior patterns and their physiological substrates.

 470 Developmental Research on the Family (3).
 Prerequisites, PSYC 101 and 250, and 210 or 215.
 Child and adolescent development within the context of family is examined.
 Course topics include family theory, cognitive development, divorce, poverty, and gender.
 Each student will complete a research project.

 471 The Study of Adolescent Issues and Development (3).
-Prerequisites, PSYC 101, 210, and 250.
+Prerequisites, PSYC 101, 210 or 215, and 250.
 The developmental period of adolescence is studied from a multidisciplinary perspective.
 The course will distinguish among early, middle, and late adolescence and will cover several theoretical perspectives.

-499 Current Topics in Psychology (3).
-Permission of the instructor.
+490 Current Topics in Psychology (3).
 Various special areas of psychological study, offered as needed.
 Course may be repeated for credit.

 500 Developmental Psychopathology (3).
 Prerequisites, PSYC 101, 245, and 250.
 A survey of theories bearing on atypical development and disordered behavior, and an examination of major child and adolescent behavior problems and clinical syndromes.